We are pleased to welcome ministers and scholars for periods of sabbatical study and reflection at Wesley House.

 - an extensive theological library, and access to other collections in Cambridge;

-- privileged access to the resources of the Cambridge Theological Federation and the University of Cambridge;
+- privileged access to the resources of the Cambridge Theological Federation and opportunity to visit the University of Cambridge;

 - access to the social programme of the University of Cambridge for visiting scholars;